Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the principles of risk-based regulation and the role of professional indemnity insurance in managing risks in legal practice.
-Focus your revision on:
+For SQE1, you are required to understand the principles of risk-based regulation and the role of professional indemnity insurance in managing risks in legal practice, with a focus on the following syllabus points:

 - the concept and application of risk-based regulation in legal services